lokiinderr/MERN-social-networking/README.md

 * Node.js - Runtime environment to help build fast server applications
 * React.js - JavaScript library for building user interfaces
 * Context API - to help better manage application state

+# Potential Improvements #
+* Add option for user to change their avatar once after the account is created
+* Implement find users feature (i.e. find users by typing their name into a search field)
+* OTP authentication of Email address while logging in
+* forget password/change password
+* Uploading videos in posts